 30. First Arrival Peony (Paeonia ‘First Arrival’)

-A gardener’s favorite among the Itoh peony varieties, the first arrival peony produces impressive 8-inch semi-double flower blossoms in fun shades that range from lavender to light pink with deep purplish magenta streaks flaring outward from the central pom of purple and yellow-colored stamens.
+A gardener’s favorite among the Itoh peony varieties, the first arrival peony produces impressive 8-inch semi-double flower blossoms in fun shades that range from lavender to light pink with deep purplish magenta streaks flaring outward from the central pom of purple flowers and yellow-colored stamens.
 As the blossoms mature, the colors fade gently through the blooming season while emitting a delicious rose-like scent.

 31. Prairie Charm Peony (Paeonia ‘Prairie Charm’)